Generalisations of Thompson's group V arising from purely infinite groupoids: Characterisations of Pure Infiniteness and Minimality

 \subsection{Embeddings of Thompson's group \texorpdfstring{$V$}{V}}

 In \cite[Proposition~4.10]{Mat_topological_2015}, Matui proved that if $\G$ is purely infinite, then $\mathsf{F}(\G)$ contains $\mathbb{Z}_2 \ast \mathbb{Z}_3$ as a subgroup (in fact, for this it suffices for $\G$ to be \emph{properly infinite}).
 In particular, $\mathsf{F}(\G)$ is nonamenable.
 We will strengthen this result by showing that the Thompson group $V$ \emph{always} embeds into $\mathsf{F}(\G)$.
-In fact, we give a characterization of pure infiniteness of $\G$ in terms of the existence of certain embeddings of $V$ into $\mathsf{F}(\G)$; see \autoref{thm:Vembeds}.
+In fact, we give a characterisation of pure infiniteness of $\G$ in terms of the existence of certain embeddings of $V$ into $\mathsf{F}(\G)$; see \autoref{thm:Vembeds}.

 We need some preparation first.
 The following notion is due to Bleak, Elliott and Hyde \cite{BleEllHyd_sufficient_2020}.